 “Was it Velic magic, or—”

-We emerge from the initial crush of bodies and slow our pace.
-There’s a bunch of people wandering around, but no longer standing shoulder to shoulder.
+We emerge from the initial crush of gate-side bodies.
+There’s a bunch of people wandering around, but they’re no longer standing shoulder to shoulder.

 Ren looks me in the eye.
 “Your knife—you have it on you, aye?”